kolitiri/asyncio-kafka-grpc/README.md

 # asyncio-kafka-grpc

-This is starting point for putting together the three technologies.
+This is a sample project to get started with Kafka producers/consumers and Google Protocol Buffers (Protobuf)

 ## Architecture

 Nothing special.
-The producer is publishing a single GRPC message in the 'my_topic' topic in Kafka and the consumer is consuming it.
+The producer is publishing a single Protobuf message in the 'my_topic' topic in Kafka and the consumer is consuming it.

 ### Kafka
 Kafka, Zookeeper and Kafdrop applications using **bitnami** images.

+### Producer
+Simple [AIOKafkaProducer](https://aiokafka.readthedocs.io/en/stable/api.html#aiokafka.AIOKafkaProducer) that publishes Protobuf messages to the 'my_topic' topic of the local Kafka instance.

 ### Consumer
-Simple [AIOKafkaConsumer](https://aiokafka.readthedocs.io/en/stable/api.html#aiokafka.AIOKafkaConsumer) that consumes GRPC messages from the 'my_topic' topic of the local Kafka instance.
+Simple [AIOKafkaConsumer](https://aiokafka.readthedocs.io/en/stable/api.html#aiokafka.AIOKafkaConsumer) that consumes Protobuf messages from the 'my_topic' topic of the local Kafka instance.

-### Producer
-Simple [AIOKafkaProducer](https://aiokafka.readthedocs.io/en/stable/api.html#aiokafka.AIOKafkaProducer) that publishes GRPC messages to the 'my_topic' topic of the local Kafka instance.

-### GRPC
+### GRPC stubs
 GRPC stubs are shared between the consumer and the producer.

 ## Usage